w3c/wai-curricula/content/content-author/structure.md

   * paragraph structures to group thematic units
   * unordered lists when the item numbering is not relevant
   * ordered lists when the item numbering is relevant
-  * description lists form terms and their definitions
+  * description lists for terms and their definitions
 * explain requirements for authoring tools to produce appropriate markup for paragraphs, lists, and other content structures

 #### Teaching Ideas for Topic